imNCNUwilliam/classify-rv32i/README.md

         a0 > 0, a1 < 0: negate both a0 and a1
         a0 < 0, a1 > 0: do nothing
         a0 < 0, a1 < 0: negate both a0 and a1

+During each access, if any element of given two arrays has value `0`, this access can be skipped.
+The below workload is extracted from batch-1 test case of chain-1 workload.
+I had the wrong skipping flow and struggled to find the bug.
+The most important lesson I learned from this experience is that each flow design needs to go through the verification test, and we should use the customized workload when the given workload not covering the flow design.

+        Example: array0 = [8, -6, 7, 1, -9, -6, 10, 2, 10, 6, -2, 2, -4, -3, 3]
+                 array1 = [-5, -5, 15, 5, 0, 9, -3, 9, 10, 13, 15, -4, 15, 5, 0]
+                 result = [99]
+                         modified workload in TestDot specified in `unittest.py`

 ### Function: Matrix Multiplication Implementation (src/matmul.s)
 This function leverages the above strided dot product function in `src/dot.s`.
 It can be observed that `unittests.py` includes `src/dot.s` after TestMatmul test case init.
 Besides, given two matrix M0 (rows0 x cols0) and M1 (rows1 x cols1), the implementation of the draft RV32I assembly is capable of finishing the multiplication of M0's the 0-th row with M1.
 Hence, I simply complete the implementation with accessing the next row of M0, as well as restoring the offset of M1.